Introduction

 Week 4: Final Design & Selections

-Before permits are submitted:
+Before permits are submitted, you want:

-- Layouts are finalized
+- Layouts finalized (room sizes, doors/windows, circulation)

-- Major selections are locked
+- Major selections locked (exterior finish approach, basic interior finishes)

-- Engineering needs are confirmed
+- Engineering needs confirmed (if required)

 Phase 2: Permits, Engineering & Approvals (Weeks 5–8)